Zutatensuppe/robyottoko/README.md

   - translated subtitles
   - synthesized voice
   - synthesized translated voice
+- Let viewers draw on stream (requires a public url)

 Note: You will need your own bot account on twitch.tv for using robyottoko.
 Alternatively you can ask in